wwang93/WeiWang-Vino-.github.io/_pages/about.md

 # Selected Experience

 ## 🤖 Open Source Contributions
-I have experience contributing to [Arena Bench](https://github.com/Arena-Rosnav) a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.
+I have experience contributing to [Konfound](https://github.com/konfound-project/konfound) a large open-source package for Quantify the Robustness of Causal Inferences.

-Moreover, I have published a [respective paper](https://sudo-boris.github.io/publication/2022-Arena-Bench) at the IROS conference and in the Robotics and Automation Letters (RA-L) journal.
+For more infomation for this package, see the published paper [Konfound paper](https://joss.theoj.org/papers/10.21105/joss.05779.pdf) at the Journal of Open Source Software.

 ## 📜 Reimplementing and Reproducing Papers
 I have experience with independent research.
 I have implemented the Reward Constrained Policy Optimization paper into stable-baselines3 PPO and reproduced the original results by running and tracking experiments.